bibliosansfrontieres/doc-ideascube-hardware/pages/02.CAP/04.Reset/default.en.md

 The [following bash script](https://gitlab.com/bibliosansfrontieres/olip/devices/cap/factory-config/-/blob/master/reset.sh) reset "softly" the device.
 This script can not fix any damaged operating system.

-It will perform the following action :
+It will perform the following actions:

 * re-establish the factory configuration
 * set back password for `cap` user